jesterb0206/art-cart/README.md

 Users can search by price, medium, artists and much more!

 A full-stack application, which combines a robust back end—with server conections, databases, advanced APIs, and user authentication—to an intuitive front end.
-A full-stack application, which combines a robust back end—with servers, databases, advanced APIs, and user authentication—to an intuitive front end.

 ## Table of Contents